Adolf Weidmann: General

-Teaspoon Rations
+Teaspoon rations

 Due to problems with food intake during his runs, Weidmann wanted to end his ultramarathon-career in the mid-1970s.
 After the Munich Marathon September the 17th in 1977 he discovered that he tolerated beer in very small sips.
 This method, he called it "teaspoon-rations", then has contributed since 1978 to his success.
 It was the only way for Adolf Weidmann to drink during a race and he wouldn't have been able to finish without his teaspoon-rations-method.
 However, he later preferred mineral water or milk instead of beer later.

-Adolf Weidmann and Biel
+At Biel

 Weidmann started 23 times in total at the Bieler 100 km-Run and finished 20 times.
 He gained four age-group-records, of which three are valid until today (2011):